All Products

 Disable Internet URL

 If you select Yes, no default public endpoint is provided for the HTTP trigger.
-In this case, the access denied due to function internet URL is disable error is reported if you use the public endpoint to invoke the function.
-You can still invoke the function by using a custom domain name.
+In this case, the access denied due to function internet URL is disable error is reported if you use a public endpoint to invoke the function.
+You can invoke the function by using a custom domain name.

 No